top of page

 Dave, Bruce, and I met our wives in Tropic, Utah, just outside of Bryce Canyon National Park.
 Here, after 13 straight days of riding, we all took our first real rest days of our trip.

 Chris and I did a little hiking and a lot of relaxing and hanging out.
 I also got a little bit of work done, did some bike maintenance, and some ride planning, but that is boring.
 Bryce Canyon is a truly unique national park.
-I am not sure if merits more than a couple day visit—once you have seen the hoodoos (photos to follow) from a few different angles, you get the picture.
-Fortunately you are pretty close to two other National Parks, Zion (about 1.5 hours away) and Grand Canyon (about 3 hours away).
-Each are only a few hours from Las Vegas if you are flying in.
+I am not sure if it merits more than a couple of days' visit—once you have seen the hoodoos (photos to follow) from a few different angles, you get the picture.
+Fortunately, you are pretty close to two other National Parks, Zion (about 1.5 hours away) and Grand Canyon (about 3 hours away).
+Each is only a few hours from Las Vegas if you are flying in.

 If I were to make some recommendations for a visit to Bryce, I would suggest the following.